 sinus rinse solution can be an effective, non-pharmaceutical approach to cleaning and moisturizing your sinuses and throat.

-stuffy, nasal washing can help you breathe easier, and with a runny nose, these rinses can help clear out excess
+stuffy, nasal washing can help you breathe easier by clearing away congestion.
+With a runny nose, these rinses can help clear out excess

 response to specific allergens.
 For it to work, the allergens must be carefully identified.
 The allergens are injected over

-several months or years.
+several months or years and work to slowly desensitize you to a specific allergen.
 If diagnosis and treatment are well directed, you may see major improvements in symptoms.